tarwn/lessthandot-hugo/blogs/content/posts/2010-08-28-interesting-t-sql-problems.md

 ---
 With this blog post I am hoping to start a new series of blogs devoted to the interesting T-SQL problems I encounter in forums during the week.

-The idea of this blog series came to me on Wednesday night when I thought I solved a complex problem&#8230;
+The idea of this blog series came to me on Wednesday night when I thought I solved a complex problem…

 # First Problem &#8211; Divide data into 15 min. time intervals

-The first problem, I&#8217;d like to discuss, is found in this [MSDN thread][1]:
+The first problem, I'd like to discuss, is found in this [MSDN thread][1]:

 Given this table